 Spousal maintenance involves regular payments from one party to the other to support them financially.
 It is only paid when one partner is unable to support themselves without financial aid and is calculated based on living expenses, income, dependents, and future earning potential.

 The length of spousal maintenance usually depends on how long the couple have been together.
 For those who have been together for five years or less, maintenance may not be paid at all, or for a short period only.
 For couples who have been together for a long time, or in cases where one member has not been in employment for a considerable period (for example, sacrificing a career to raise children), maintenance can be paid over the long term, or for life.

 Spousal maintenance will generally cease to be paid when the person receiving the payments remarries or enters into a civil partnership, or when one or other party dies.
 The paying party may also apply to have maintenance reduced if their ex moves in with a new partner.

 In all cases, it’s vital to have the advice and guidance of an experienced family law solicitor when dealing with financial issues.
 Whether you are able to reach a resolution out of court, via collaborative approaches such as mediation, arbitration, or collaborative family law, or need to take a dispute to court, remember that your aim is to agree on a settlement that is fair and allows you both to move on with your lives.
 Fostering animosity and seeking to ‘fleece’ your ex of as much as possible will only increase the time and money spent on fighting in court – reducing your overall pot of assets and causing unnecessary stress.
 Use the support of your solicitor to find the best way forward and make a fresh start in a financially secure situation.

-For more information on separation and divorce, get in touch with our friendly, down-to-earth family lawyers at Frances Lindsay & Co.clean break, divorce, finances, separation, spousal maintenance
+For more information on separation and divorce, get in touch with our friendly, down-to-earth family lawyers at Frances Lindsay & Co.Tags: clean break, divorce, finances, separation, spousal maintenance